-The Essential Local SEO Checklist for 2021
+The Essential Local SEO Checklist

 Search engines like Google are now going beyond keywords and using language processing algorithms to understand the deeper intent behind searches.
 Google has identified at least five major search intents that can be used to characterize most searches on its platform: